DC Motor Driving using H BridgeLigo George

 When switches S1 and S4 are switched on, motor runs in clockwise direction.

 When S2 and S3 are switched on, motor runs in anticlockwise direction.

 In actual practice these switches are replaced by transistors.
 Nowadays H Bridge ICs such as L293D and L293 are available.

 Transistorized H Bridge

 In this circuit all transistors are wired as switches.
-When the input A is high transistors Q1, Q4 are turned ON and the motor runs in clockwise direction.
-When the input B is high transistors Q2, Q3 are turned ON and the motor runs in anticlockwise direction.
+When the input A is HIGH and B is LOW, transistors Q2, Q3 are turned ON and the motor runs in anti-clockwise direction.
+When the input B is HIGH and A is LOW transistors Q1, Q4 are turned ON and the motor runs in clockwise direction.
 1N4148 is uses as freewheeling diode as it is a fast switching diode.
 It avoids problems due to negative voltage produced by the back emf the dc motor.
 Resistors R1 – R4 are used to limit the input current of transistors and are designed in such a way that transistor will work as a switch.
 Transistor should be chosen according to the current requirements of the DC Motor.

 Design of Input Resistors

 Ib = IL/β, Minimum input current required to flow current IL through the load (active region).

 Ib’ = 10xIb, To make sure that transistor works in saturation region.